tensorflow/mlir/g3doc/OpDefinitions.md

   generate C++ classes and utility functions (builder/verifier/parser/printer).
-  * TableGen is a modelling specification language used by LLVM's backends and fits in well with trait based modelling.
+  * TableGen is a modelling specification language used by LLVM's backends and fits in well with trait-based modelling.
 This is an implementation decision and there are alternative ways of doing this.
 But the specification language is good for the requirements of modelling the traits (as seen from usage in LLVM processor backend modelling) and easy